 - Compensation strategies of three companies (Google, Nucor, and Merrill Lynch) are compared and contrasted.
 All three are innovators in their industry.
 Their decisions on the five dimensions of compensation strategy (objectives, internal alignment, externally competitive, employee contribution, and management) are both similar and different.
 All three formulate their pay strategy to support their business strategy.
 All three emphasize outstanding employee performance and commitment.
-However, there are major differences (Exhibit 2.1): - Google is a popular internet search engine company.
-It positions itself as still being, at heart, the feisty start-up populated by nerds and math whizzes.
-It offers all its employees such generous stock options that many of them have become millionaires. - Nucor is a pioneer in recycling steel scrap and other metallics into steel products, including rebar, angles, rounds, channels, flats, sheet, beams, plate and other products.
+However, there are major differences (Exhibit 2.1): - While Google is one of the largest companies in the world, it positions itself as still being, at heart, the feisty start-up populated by nerds and math whizzes.
+It offers all its employees such generous stock options that many of them have become millionaires. - O Nucor Steel is a pioneer in recycling steel scrap and other metals into steel products, including rebar, angles, rounds, channels, flats, sheet, beams, plate and other products.
 The emphasis is on high productivity, high quality, and low cost products.
-Nucor provides an opportunity for those who are willing to work hard to make a lot of money by helping the company be productive and profitable. - Merrill Lynch, now part of Bank of America, a financial services organization that has had an eventful several years, advises companies and clients worldwide.
+Nucor provides an opportunity for those who are willing to work hard to make a lot of money by helping the company be productive and profitable. - Merrill Lynch, now part of Bank of America, advises companies and clients worldwide.
 Merrill Lynch pay objectives are straightforward: to attract, motivate, and retain the best talent.
 It relies heavily on the human capital of its employees to compete. - These three companies operate in different industries and vary in terms of the conditions they face, the customers they serve, and the talent they employ.
 So the differences in their pay strategies may not be surprising.
-But, pay strategies can also differ among companies competing for the same talent and similar customers.
+Pay strategies can also differ among companies competing for the same talent and similar customers.